baihuawen/Dota2-wrapper/README.md

 # DotA2-Wrapper
 Wrapper for the DotA2 WebAPI written in Java.
 It greatly simplifies the process of performing automatic API-requests, as well as combining the responses and deserializing them into Java objects.
 It also offers a number of additional features, such as player search through Dotabuff and retrieval of Steam Community data.
 Possibly a very solid stepping stone for your new DotA2-application.

-To start using it, just include it through Maven by adding the following XML-snippet to your pom.xml:
+<br>To start using it, just include it through Maven by adding the following XML-snippet to your pom.xml:

 ```
         <dependency>
           <groupId>com.github.kaisle</groupId>